-This is a generic question and of course it is impossible to cover everything in one post , but there are a few important things to keep in mind when getting ready for such a great experience.
+This coming December I will be visiting China again, it is my tenth trip.
+It is a fantastic country to visit, I have see it from North to South.
+A solo trip there is not very complicated but there are a few important things to keep in mind when getting ready for such a great experience.

 Having had the opportunity to visit different cities, to travel by train, car, bus and planes around the country we feel capable of giving a good orientation to the country.
-China is certainly a fantastic country that has witnessed tremendous development in the last decades.
 One of the things that still surprises us is how misinformed people are in the West about China.
 The most important thing is to be ready for the experience and to know what to expect.

 Language: for any westerner this can be a real barrier.
 There are certainly many people who speak English in China, but not as much as in other regions of the world.
 The best thing to prevent problems is to approach the concierge of the hotel and ask them to write in Chinese a series of instructions or questions one may need such as “take me to my hotel” or “I need a Train ticket to Beijing”.
 I never leave my hotel without a detailed explanation in Chinese for a taxi driver in case I get lost.

 Expect the best!
 China is a country with a tremendously good tourist infrastructure.
 Some of the best hotels of the world are located here, and one will find a good place to stay in almost any city.
 Just do not raise your expectations beyond the norm.
 Some travelers become demanding and unpleasant just with the excuse of “I thought tourist services here were amazing” in China one will get more with a “please” and a smile than by yelling.